 Find out more at carersuk.org/ attendanceallowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
 Council Tax Reduction (sometimes called Council Tax Support) is a scheme run by local authorities to help those on a low income with their Council Tax bill.
 There are also a number of circumstances in which properties can be exempt from Council Tax.
 These are the ones that may be particularly relevant to you as a carer: - If you have left the property empty and it is no longer your main residence because you are providing personal care to someone - If the only person(s) living in the property is severely mentally impaired and receives certain benefits, and no one else could be liable to pay the Council Tax - If the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
 There are sometimes discounts you can get on the Council Tax bill.
-If only one person lives in the property, a 25% discount can be applied to the bill, and if no one lives in the property, a 50% discount can be applied to the bill.
-Certain people, including some carers and people with a severe mental impairment, are not counted when the council works out how many people live in a property.
-In order to apply for one of these discounts, you will need to contact the local council directly.
+For example, if only one person lives in the property, a 25% discount can be applied to the bill.
+Some people are not counted when it comes to working out how many people live in a property.
+If everyone is disregarded, a 50% discount will be applied to the bill.
+Or if only one person counts as living at the property, a 25% discount would apply.
+Those who are not counted include certain carers or people with a severe mental impairment.
+See this page for more details: citizensadvice.org.uk/housing/council-tax/check-if-you-can-pay-less-council-tax In order to apply for one of these discounts, you will need to contact the local council directly.
 You can look up the details of your local council here: gov.uk/find-local-council You may also be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.

-Find out more at carersuk.org/counciltax
+Find out more at carersuk. org/counciltax

-Other financial help There are other ways you may be able to reduce your household expenses - from getting help with energy and health costs, to applying for certain loans or grants.
-Help with energy costs There are a number of ways you can get help with energy costs:
+Other financial help

+There are other ways you may be able to reduce your household expenses - from getting help with energy and health costs, to applying for certain loans or grants.

+Help with energy costs

+There are a number of ways you can get help with energy costs: